-How to get there?
-We saw the need for an interdisciplinary approach, and analysis at several different levels.
-Computational theory provides a level of analysis that can produce a quantitative account of behavior, and helps to bridge our understanding of how the neural mechanisms of vision enable that behavior.
-Computational theory enables us to specific a procedure to obtain quantitative solutions to estimating "scenes" or "states of the world" S from image input information I. From there we can relate this knowledge to human behavior and underlying neural processes.
+Computational theory provides a level of analysis at the top and middle levels that can produce a quantitative account of behavior, and helps to bridge our understanding of how the neural mechanisms of vision enable that behavior.
+Computational theory enables us to specify a procedure (or procedures) to obtain quantitative solutions for estimating "scenes" or "states of the world" S from image input information I. From there we can relate this knowledge to empirical measures of human behavior and underlying neural processes.
 We saw that the same object can give rise to an infinite variety of images, and a given image could potentially have come from an infinite variety of objects.
 The visual system must have mechanisms to deal with this uncertainty.